danhermes/book_factory/books/output_AI_Enh_12_23b_full_book/1_-_Chapter_1__The_AI-Enhanced_Human (1).md

 Benji nodded.
 "But what if we programmed DriftGuru to use Claude?
 Claude could help it maintain logic through conversations and ensure accuracy in our messaging."

-**Claude** — An AI assistant built by Anthropic for conversation, writing, analysis, and coding.
-Users chat with Claude to get help drafting documents, answering questions, summarizing information, debugging code, or thinking through complex problems.

 > **WHAT BENJI TYPED INTO CLAUDE:**
 > "Can you review these quotes from Marcus Aurelius and provide motivational suggestions based on them?"